happy-machine/FastQL/README.md

 ```

 <br/>
-FastQL implements all the basic GraphQL types and array types, **but not required types yet**.
+FastQL implements all the basic GraphQL types and array types, but not required types yet.

 ### Environment variables